ah teaches interface design (Understanding Users lecture)

 End Goals: I want to find dog to pet.

-Experience Goals: I want to find a dog to pet fairly easily, while not seeming like a creeper for wanting to pet someone else's dog.
+Experience Goals: I want to find a dog to pet fairly easily, while not seeming like a creep for wanting to pet someone else's dog.

 Life Goals: I'm trying to conquer my fears.
 I have been afraid of dogs since I was a child, but really don't want to be scared anymore.